notafishaxolotl/NixOS/README.md

 ## Why there's a Waybar hypr config

-I reused my Waybar config for `niri`, so there's a `hypr` variant in Waybar — choose whichever works best for you.
+I reused my Waybar config for `niri`, so thats why there's a `hypr` variant in Waybar — you can choose whichever one you want, just replace the files in the main `waybar` with the ones in `hypr` so then it works correctly in hyprland.

 ---

 ## Final thoughts

-- This is experimental and tailored to my hardware and preferences (AMD).
+- This is all experimental and tailored to my hardware preferences (AMD).
-- Feel free to open issues or a PR if you want suggestions, fixes, or help adapting parts of this repo to your setup.
+- Feel free to open issues or a PR if you want to give suggestions, fixes, or even help adapting parts of this repo to your setup.
-- And yes labwc is just openbox in wayland, I still love them both equally but niri is where my Heart is truly at.
+- And yes labwc is just openbox but in wayland, I still love them both equally but niri is where my Heart is truly at.

 Thanks for reading.
-Here's a sandwich for your troubles. 🥪
+Here's a sandwich for your troubles 🥪